sfxon/betterTime/README.md

 * Manage your projects and tasks.
 * Write invoices the easy way.

+## Work in progress

-Still work in process, but growing on every single day.
+This software is still work in process, but growing on every single day.

+* I have written a definition of done, which can be found in ```doc/definition-of-done.md```.
-The future development will be logged in a blog in a 4 week interval.
+* The future development will be logged in a blog in a 4 week interval.
 It is coming soon, please stay tuned.
+I will publish the first entry 30th of november 2022.

 ## Third-party libraries, frameworks and resources